merbar/CarND-Advanced-Lane-Lines/writeup.md

 ##**Advanced Lane Finding Project**

-In this project, the goal is to write a software pipeline to identify the boundaries for the current travel lane in a video.
+In this project, the goal is to write a software pipeline to identify the boundaries for the current travel lane in a monocular video input.

 Quick links to final results: